osmandapp/web/main/docs/user/plan-route/create-route.md

 ## Overview

 The **Plan a route** tool is a powerful feature of the OsmAnd application that allows you to create new routes as GPX tracks, edit and add new segments to already saved tracks, measure distances on the map, and link track segments to the nearest available road using different navigation profiles.
-The function is designed to work in offline mode.
+The feature is designed to work in offline mode.

 A route consists of a set of segments between specified points.
 The segments can be either straight lines or routes adapted to the selected profile.
 The route can be saved, imported, edited, and used for navigation.